onsi/ginkgo/docs/index.md

 XEntry("this one isn't working yet")
 ```

 Ginkgo will never run a pending spec.
-If all other specs in the suite pass the suite will be considered successful.
+If all other specs in the suite pass, the suite will be considered successful.
 You can, however, run `ginkgo --fail-on-pending` to have Ginkgo fail the suite if it detects any pending specs.
 This can be useful on CI if you want to enforce a policy that pending specs should not be committed to source control.

 Note that pending specs are declared at compile time.
 You cannot mark a spec as pending dynamically at runtime.
 For that, keep reading...